Where do I find the Rules and Regulations regarding MCLE?

 How can a lawyer obtain an exemption based on a hardship or extenuating circumstances?

-If you are unable to complete your MCLE requirements during a particular reporting year, you may request a hardship exemption by completing an Application by a Member of The Missouri Bar for Hardship Exemption from MCLE Requirement (Form 3) .
-The application should be made at least 60 days prior to the end of the reporting year for which the waiver is sought, except in cases when such a deadline is impractical or inappropriate.
+If completion of your MCLE requirements is unreasonably difficult during a particular reporting year due to physical or mental disability, government or military service at an isolated location, age or for good cause shown, you may request a hardship accommodation at https://mobar.org/MCLEReporting.
+In the Reporting Main Menu, please select 8.
+Request Hardship.
+The request should be made at least 60 days prior to the end of the reporting year for which the waiver is sought, except in cases when such a deadline is impractical or inappropriate.
 The request will be reviewed expeditiously.
 See Regulation 15.05.3.